FD Divisional News

 If you resolve your motion prior to the hearing date, please contact the Judicial Assistant and advise as quickly as possible.
 You can call 561-355-2595 or email CAD-DivisionFD@pbcgov.org to notify the Court of your cancellation.

-FD DIVISION CASES - All proposed orders shall be submitted to the 15th Judicial Circuit Online Services through the Online Services Page or in Word format through the divisional CAD.
+FD DIVISION CASES - All proposed orders shall be submitted to the 15th Judicial Circuit Online Services through the Online Services Page unless specified otherwise by the Court.

 Specially Set Hearings